cvat-ai/cvat/site/content/en/docs/manual/basics/creating-multi-tasks.md

 ## Errors

-During the creation of multi tasks, the following errors may come:
+You can face with the following errors during multi tasks creation:

-- If a non-video file was selected, a warning will be shown.
+- If where were no video files selected, this warning will be shown.

   ![](/images/image262.jpg)

-- If during creation of tasks it was not possible to process some videos, the names of such videos will be displayed in the `Failed files` list.
-In this case, you can try again to create tasks for these videos by clicking on the `Retry failed tasks` button, or you can click on the `Ok` button, then these videos will be skipped.
+- If during tasks creation there was not possible to process with some videos, the names of such videos will be displayed in the `Failed files` list.
+In this case, you can try to create tasks for these videos one more time by clicking on the `Retry failed tasks` button, or you can click on the `Ok` button to skip these videos.

   ![](/images/image263.jpg)